svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Completed board with through-hole connectors added.

 Initial test gave no output from DAC.
 Re-checked for shorts.
 Realised there was no connection from DGND to AGND so added a bodge wire.
 Re-did breadboard wiring to PitchDC board, added 100R resistors in MOSI and SCLK.
-Reflowed DAC, which may have been a bad idea.
+Reflowed DAC, which may have been a bad idea (perhaps caused a short in the solder?).

-Retest showed rapidly climbing current consumption, up past 100mA so switched off/ No obvious short on digitl pins, hard to access analog pins.
+Retest showed rapidly climbing current consumption, up past 100mA so switched off/ No obvious short on digital pins, hard to access analog pins.
 Next step may be to build a second bord for testing.

 Completed board #2 draws 12mA on +12 and -12 (power board, one PitchDAC, one Vref board).